 If the deceased person was married or widowed we’ll need to know the full name and last occupation of their spouse.
 We’ll also need to know the date of birth of their surviving spouse.

 Once the registration is complete we’ll produce the form for the burial or cremation, unless the coroner has already issued one.
-This will be forwarded directly to the cemetery or crematorium, and can also be sent to your funeral director if you would like.
+This will be forwarded directly to the cemetery or crematorium and can also be sent to your funeral director if you would like.

 You can buy as many copies of the death certificate as you need.
-The cost of a death certificate is £11.
+The cost of a death certificate is £12.50.

-The fee payable will be £75, but may increase to £90 if the correction needs to be authorised by the General Register Office.
-It’s therefore very important that the document is carefully checked before you register.
+The fee payable will be £83, but may increase to £99 if the correction needs to be authorised by the General Register Office.

 Who should register a death